akiratwang/UniMelb-Data-Science-Information/README.md

 - Yao-Ban is the best lecturer (you'll have him for LSM).

 ## Final Tips
 - I highly recommend you go learn LaTeX, which can be easily done through www.overleaf.com.
-Not only does it make your assignments look amazing, it's a great way of making great notes and reports (which employers love).
+Not only does it make your assignments look amazing, but it's also a great way of making great notes and reports (which employers love).
 - DO try your best, but WAM isn't everything (I have a WAM in the 70s) and anything above a 65+ will land you a job provided you network and apply yourself well.
-- Try to do projects outside of university.
+- Try to do projects outside of the university.
 A lot of job offers were as a result of several projects I completed outside of University.
 - Be active in your tutorial and labs!
 It helps the tutor **A LOT** and will help you learn better.
-- **My plea: Honestly, people who think sharepoints with excel spreadsheets are "databases" should just end themselves.
+- **My plea: Honestly, people who think SharePoint with excel spreadsheets are "databases" should just end themselves.
 Become a good Database admin - document and normalize your work, make it easier for everyone else please.**

 ## So why Data Science?
-It's actually just statistics rebranded with computer science.
+It's just statistics rebranded with computer science.
 You're essentially combining the brains of a statistician with the brawn of computing power.
-If you love working with data (ethical or non-ethical) or loves to analyze things, Data Science is definitely a great field to go into.
+If you love working with data (ethical or non-ethical) or loves to analyze things, Data Science is a great field to go into.
+It's quite a broad field and you may end up specializing in Data Engineering, Data Analytics, or Machine Learning.

 #### Work and Job Pathway as a Graduate
-You can be accepted for a wide variety of roles inlcuding (but not limited to):
+You can be accepted for a wide variety of roles including (but not limited to):
 - Junior Data Scientist
 - Consultant
 - Technical Consultant